Gil Eanes

 Gil Eanes (or Eannes, in the old Portuguese spelling; /pt/) was a 15th-century Portuguese navigator and explorer.
+He should not be confused with the harbourmaster active in Lisbon in 1433 with the same name.

-Biography
+Early life

-Gil Eanes was born in Lagos in 1395.
-Little is known about his personal life prior to his role in the Portuguese Age of Discovery, and was considered a household servant and shield-bearer of the Infante Henry the Navigator.
+Gil Eanes was born in Lagos.
+Little is known about his personal life prior to his role in the Portuguese Age of Discovery, and was considered a household servant and squire of the Infante Henry the Navigator.
+A man named Gil Eanes is mentioned as the master of two horse transport ships working for the Portuguese Crown appearing in Southampton in 1421, it is impossible to confirm if this is the Gil Eanes who would later explore past Cape Bojador however it is likely.
 He was a native of Lagos on which he based his sea voyages, in the southern Algarve.